PelleLille/hsl-docs/functions.rst

 File and HTTP
 -------------
 The filename may point to a file in the configuration ``file:X`` or a file relative on the accessible filesystem ``file://filename.txt``.
+If the URI scheme is missing, the default is to use ``file:``.

 .. function:: file(filename)